If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 mixing stage.
 They add audio levels, equalization, perspective, and treatments (Echo, TV, or radio sound…) as tracks, and they are mixed into the final version of the movie.

-Now that you know everything about the 2d animation production process, head over to our in-depth guide on the CGI animation pipeline.
+Now that you know everything about the 2D animation production process, you can head over to our in-depth guide on the 3D CGI animation pipeline.